Ezekiel Elliott Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 Recent Performances

-- In last week's matchup with the Football Team, Elliott picked up 37 yards on nine carries (averaging 4.1 yards per carry) while scoring one touchdown on the ground.
+- In last week's matchup with the Football Team, Elliott rushed for 37 yards on nine carries (averaging 4.1 yards per carry) while scoring one touchdown on the ground.

-- He tacked on one reception for five yards and scored one touchdown in the passing game.
+- Elliott tacked on one catch for five yards and scored one receiving touchdown.

-- During his last three games, Elliott has rushed for 134 yards (44.7 per game) on 37 carries with two touchdowns.
+- During his last three games, Elliott has piled up 134 yards (44.7 per game) on 37 attempts with two touchdowns.

-- He's also caught five passes for 40 yards (13.3 per game) with one touchdown.
+- And he has tacked on five catches for 40 yards (13.3 per game) and one receiving TD.

 Elliott's Dallas Teammates